 The IoT/CPS expert group found that a major barrier to international collaboration is a lack of awareness and clarity about the benefits of EU-US collaboration activities for the participants, and a key requirement is the identification of these benefits and their communication to funding agencies, industry, and academia.
+This is also valid for the 5G domain.
 Obviously, the more administrative and bureaucratic overhead a collaboration measure creates, the larger and more convincing the benefits must be.
 Questions that must be answered include e.g. "Is there a skill gap which can be complemented by collaboration?", "Is there mutual economic benefit?", "What will be missed if there is no collaboration?", or "What are the common interests?" (see section 2).